Annu-arch-blip/ai-study-assisstant/README.md

 **How crashes are prevented this time:**
 1. `aiService.js` never throws — every path returns `{ success, ... }`.
-2. Gemini's `responseSchema` forces valid JSON structure.
+2. Groq's JSON-mode forces syntactically valid JSON.
 3. We still `try/catch` the JSON parse and validate each question's shape, as a second and third layer of defense.
 4. `server.js` has `process.on("unhandledRejection")` and